Jersey Boys: Critical response

 Ben Brantley of The New York Times wrote, "...the crowd goes wild.
 I'm talking about the real, mostly middle-aged crowd at the August Wilson Theater, who seem to have forgotten what year it is or how old they are or, most important, that John Lloyd Young is not Frankie Valli.
 And everything that has led up to that curtain call feels, for just a second, as real and vivid as the sting of your hands clapping together."

 Charles Spencer from The Daily Telegraph wrote: "Overpaid, over-sexed and over here, it will, I suspect be some time before London says Bye Bye Baby (Baby Goodbye) to the PHENOMENAL Jersey Boys."
 Benedict Nightingale from The Times said, "Oh What a Night.
 There were times when I felt that the performers were making even the Beatles sound somewhat lacking in musical texture."

 Recording and adaptations

 An original cast recording was made by Rhino Entertainment, Jersey Boys: Original Broadway Cast Recording (Rhino R2 73271), released in November 2005, which won the 2007 Grammy Award for Best Musical Show Album.
 In February 2008, the album was certified Gold, having shipped more than 500,000 copies in the US.
 In October 2009, the cast album was certified Platinum, selling over 1,000,000 copies in the United States.

 A movie adaptation of the musical, with John Lloyd Young reprising his role as Frankie Valli, and directed by Clint Eastwood, was released in 2014.
-A ProShot taping of the musical starring Nick Jonas as Frankie Valli, Andy Karl as Tommy DeVito, CJ Pawlikowski as Bob Gaudio, and Matt Bogart as Nick Massi is currently in the works.
+A live capture of the musical starring Nick Jonas as Frankie Valli, Andy Karl as Tommy DeVito, CJ Pawlikowski as Bob Gaudio, and Matt Bogart as Nick Massi was filmed in 2021.
+As of 2026, it still has yet to be released.
+In an interview with the I Wanna Be Like You podcast, Karl revealed that the producers are still interested in releasing it, but they haven't gotten the reception from distributors that they expected.